Architects: Ryuichi Sasaki / Sasaki Architecture: Ryuichi Sasaki, Sasaki Architecture

-From the architect.
+Text description provided by the architects.
 Yomogino Ryokan (Japanese Style-Inn), in Fukushima, Japan, decided to renovate their hot spring spa after damaged of the 2011 off the Pacific coast of Tohoku Earthquake.
 Completion is 5 month anniversary after the quake.

 The Place faces Yomogi Mountain in Fukushima, Japan and can experience the great view of the four seasons.
 It was also one of the focuses how it has relationship with several detached building of the ryokan (Japanese Style-Inn) in foot, luxuriating change of the four seasons.